Yonder-Deep/Nautilus/auv/README.md

 * `mock_modules/` holds mock python modules, generally consumed by `api/`, that cannot be easily installed on macOS or Windows for real, but are necessary for the real embedded code to function.
 When running in Linux, these modules are ignored and the real ones are installed and used.
 (Getting rid of this soon)

 ### Coding guidelines:
-* Don't do anything irreparably stupid
+* Don't do anything irreparably stupid.
 * Keep the flow of imports understandable.
-If an class instance is needed in `core/`, and is defined in `api/`, instantiate it in `__init__.py` and pass it into the thread you are creating.
+If the instance of a class is needed in `core/`, and that class is defined in `api/`, don't instantiate it in the task in `core/`.
+Instead instantiate it in `__init__.py` and then pass it into the constructor for the task.
-* When you create a thread in `__init__.py`, make sure you add it to the `threads` array so that it is cleaned up when the process is quit.
+* When you create a task in `__init__.py`, make sure you add it to the `tasks` array so that it is cleaned up when the process is quit.
 Look at `core/websocket_handler.py` for proper thread cleanup when defined as a function, and look at `core/navigation.py` for proper thread cleanup when defined as a class.
 * Format functions and classes with docstrings and typed parameters so LSPs can recognize them.